pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 pipeline:
   - event.listen:
       key: "property.created"
-      filter: "#{body.payload.target.key.contains('global/app/myapp/data/mydata')}"
+      filter: "#{body.payload.target.path.contains('global/app/myapp/data/mydata')}"

   # Do something here
 ```
-This persisted pipeline gets automatically executed whever a new property with a key containing `global/app/myapp/data/mydata` has been created.
+This persisted pipeline gets automatically executed whever a new property with a path containing `global/app/myapp/data/mydata` has been created.

 ## Update a Property